alexilyin1/alexilyin1.github.io/_posts/2021-04-01-spotify-rec-system.md

 'pick up the phone'
 ```

-Based on knowledge about the original artist (Drake) and the genre of the original track (rap/hip-hop) we can say that the first half of our recommender system worked (selecting similar songs).
-After listening to the songs in the above list, most have the same tempo and a similar beat.
-This tells us that a person that is listening to the original track is at least being recommended similar songs.
+Based on knowledge about the original artist (Drake) and the genre of the original track (rap/hip-hop) we can say that the first half of our recommender system worked (selecting similar tracks).
+After listening to the tracks in the above list, most have the same tempo and a similar beat.
+This tells us that a person that is listening to the original track is at least being recommended similar tracks.
 Lets try to drive this point home with an additional example.

-### Song 2 - 'Piano Concerto No. 2 in C Minor, Op.
+### Track 2 - 'Piano Concerto No. 2 in C Minor, Op.
 18: I. Moderato' - Sergei Rachmaninoff - performed by Khatia Buniatishvili

-Here are the recommended songs from this track:
+Here are the recommended tracks from this track:

 ```
 ['Mandolin Concerto in C Major, RV 425: II.
 Largo', 'Bela Banfalvi'],